Health and WellbeingFind a programme

 Dr William Turner, Gender identity and development in children and young people; practice and outcome evaluation in social policy; psychotherapeutic approaches in working with young people; research synthesis and systematic reviews in child mental health and child welfare programmes.

 Dr Danielle Turney, Child neglect; child welfare and protection; relationship-based practice; theorising anti-oppressive and anti-racist practice in social work.

 Dr Debbie Watson, Assessment of performance; children' s social and emotional learning; interpretive and creative research methods; interprofessional working and professional identities; theorising social exclusion, identity and child well-being.

-Unfunded places: we accept new PhD students all year round (majority in September) but this is subject to supervisory capacity
+Unfunded places: we accept new PhD students all year round, with the majority in September, but this is subject to supervisory capacity.

 Find out more about becoming a student at Bristol, and the support we offer to international students.

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.